 You’ll learn about different types of housing and ownership models, financing and mortgages, and how to maintain and care for your home.

 This class is for residents of downtown Lewiston and the Tree Streets who are interested in learning about buying and owning a home.
-The Renter 2 Owner home ownership class is locally-based, and covers the types of housing available in Lewiston while connecting students with local real estate and financing professionals who can help you move forward with your home ownership goals.
+The Renter 2 Owner homeownership class is locally based and covers the types of housing available in Lewiston while connecting students with local real estate and financing professionals who can help them move forward with your home ownership goals.